 - If you are a master’s student in Austria or other countries studying applied mathematics, computer science, geography, environmental science, economics, political science and relevant disciplines, consider applying for internship with ASA.
 To apply, reach out to an ASA researcher to discuss potential supervision or contact ASA Program Director Elena Rovenskaya.

 - If you are a PhD student interested in studying complex socio-environmental systems or science-policy research, consider applying to IIASA’s Young Scientists Summer Program.
 We welcome applications on the broad range of topics falling within the focus of ASA’s research groups (CAT, EM, NODES, SYRR).
-In 2025, we are particularly interested in receiving applications focused on
+In 2026, our priority topics include (but not limited to!) the following:

-- Using Complex Adaptive Systems theory to model socio-economic systems
+- Using the Complex Adaptive Systems lens to model socio-economic systems

 - Assessing and modelling risk (disaster, climate, heath, others) with focus on systemic and multi risk